Chile - Things to Do in Chile in December

 • Peak summer weather with 14+ hours of daylight - ideal for outdoor activities from 6am to 10pm without worrying about early darkness

-• Perfect weather for experience Patagonia - December is the only month when Torres del Paine hiking trails are fully accessible with wildflowers in bloom and minimal snow
+• Perfect weather for Patagonia - December is the only month when Torres del Paine hiking trails are fully accessible with wildflowers in bloom and minimal snow

-• Festival season in full swing - Fiesta de La Tirana (December 12-16) brings 200,000+ pilgrims to the Atacama, while summer festivals fill explore Santiago's parks
+• Festival season in full swing - Fiesta de La Tirana (December 12-16) brings 200,000+ pilgrims to the Atacama, while summer festivals fill Santiago's parks

 • Wine harvest season finale with exclusive tastings - December marks the end of harvest with special 'vendimia' experiences unavailable other times of year